flintlib/flint/doc/source/fmpz_poly_mat.rst

     ``stop_row`` (exclusive) such that column `c` in ``mat`` has a nonzero entry on row `r`, or returns -1 if no such entry exists.

-    This implementation simply chooses the first nonzero entry from it encounters.
+    This implementation simply chooses the first nonzero entry it encounters.
 This is likely to be a nearly optimal choice if all entries in the matrix have roughly the same size, but can lead to unnecessary coefficient growth if the entries vary in size.